-It works because it's been carefully designed to encourage creative and interesting play, while limiting some of the problems you might expect to encounter when over a hundred people play a game together - like getting stuck in a plot you have no interest in, or having your boundaries crossed by an over-enthusiastic player.
-The first day of our four-day experience was spent mostly in introductory workshops that covered safety, a code of conduct, logistics like parking and meal times, as well as game mechanics and meta-techniques.
+It works because it's been carefully designed to encourage creative and interesting play, while limiting some of the problems you might expect to encounter when more than a hundred people play a game together—like getting stuck in a plot you have no interest in, or having your boundaries crossed by an over-enthusiastic player.
+The first day of our four-day experience was spent mostly in introductory workshops that covered safety, a code of conduct, and logistics like parking and meal times, as well as game mechanics and meta-techniques.

 Meta-techniques are simple tools that allow players to interact with the fiction of the game as it develops.
 Larping is like acting, except you're also writing and directing at the same time.
 Just like a director can call "cut" to stop a scene while it's being rehearsed, a player can call "cut" to stop a scene they are in to take a break, modify it, or even scrap it completely.
 Every player had that power at Magischola, because the game's design hinges on consent.
 You, the player, have complete control over what happens to your character.
 Even if another character casts a spell on your character, you decide what effect it has.
 If that sounds like it undermines any sort of competitive challenge, well, that's the point.
 The organizers and players were interested in the kinds of play that emerge when winning and losing are removed from the equation.

 It's Friday night.
-A fellow professor, who knows that I engage in the forbidden practice of necromancy (I told them out-of-game, of course, to get the rumour mill turning while Benita herself remained secretive about her illegal practices), has told me that one of my students is grieving the loss of someone very close to him, and could use my help.
-We find an empty classroom, and sit in a quiet corner, on small cushions.
+A fellow professor, who knows that I engage in the forbidden practice of necromancy (I told them out of game, of course, to get the rumor mill turning while Benita herself remained secretive about her illegal practices), has told me that one of my students is grieving the loss of someone very close to him and could use my help.
+We find an empty classroom and sit in a quiet corner on small cushions.
 He tells me he is receiving messages from his mother, who was killed just a few weeks ago.
 But the messages are vague and garbled, and he doesn't know how to respond.

 I had some beautiful moments at Magischola, and I know from our post-game debriefs that many others did, too.
 But don't get the wrong idea—for most of the day, you're going to class.
 You're getting a (surprisingly good) meal at the cafeteria.
 You're napping because you were up past midnight in the Forbidden Forest but couldn't bear to miss the morning announcements.
 The schedule keeps you from getting lost, but over time, most students were pulled into stranger, grander things.

 Being a professor separated me from some of the action, but it also allowed me to play generously with what the organizers called "Dumbo feathers."
 The baby elephant in Dumbo uses his big, wing-like ears to fly, but he lacks the confidence to use them until the crows give him the magic feather—actually just a regular feather from one of their tails.
-The magic feather doesn't give Dumbo the ability to fly, but it gives him what experience designers might call an alibi: That little bit of encouragement that lets someone do what they were able to all along.
+The magic feather doesn't give Dumbo the ability to fly, but it gives him what experience designers might call an alibi: That little bit of encouragement that lets someone do what he or she was able to all along.

 A school choir I had no idea existed appears and sings the Magischola anthem, beautifully.
 I tear up a little.
 One member of the choir gets down on one knee and asks another to marry him, and my usual revulsion for public proposals hides in a closet somewhere while I laugh and jump and squeal and feel absolutely certain that these two people love each other and will be together forever.